-History of The Playhouse Movie Theatre 1919 to The Present
+History of The Playhouse Movie Theatre

 Setting the stage: USA & The World 1919

 World War I had just ended and young men returning from active duty were searching for jobs.
 The United States emerged from the War as a world leader but there were many challenges at home.
 The Great Steel Strike was in full bloom, there were race riots in several locations and the 18th Amendment, establishing prohibition, was passed that year.
 Some of the issues the country struggled with sound familiar today: immigration, poverty, work safety, and labor and monopoly battles.
+Model T Fords were rolling off the assembly line and selling for $345, but the most common mode of travel remained the horse and buggy—or the horse and sleigh on snow rolled winter streets.

 Randolph,Vermont, 1919